MaciekLeks/denat/README.md

 # Meaning
-In very formal Polish language, "denat" stands for a deceased person and is mostly used for individuals who have passed away suddenly or under unknown circumstances.
+In very formal Polish language, _denat_ stands for a deceased person and is mostly used for individuals who have passed away suddenly or under unknown circumstances.

 # Info
 _denat_ is a straightforward tool that allows you to redirect network packets to another host, effectively creating a dynamic forward proxy.
-It achieves the same functionality as netfilter/iptables DNAT (for example, `iptables -t nat -A OUTPUT -o eth0 -p tcp --dport 443 -j REDIRECT --to-port 10080`).
+It achieves the same functionality as netfilter/iptables DNAT (for example, `iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination 192.168.59.120:10080`).
 However, instead of relying on netfilter functionalities, it leverages eBPF technology.